West Riding and Grimsby Railway: Origins

 The Great Northern Railway was authorised by Parliament in 1846, to build a railway line from London to York.
 Its promoters had hoped to be able to make a branch from Doncaster to Leeds, but that was refused by Parliament.
 Leeds and the surrounding district was a major centre of importance to the GNR, and to enable its trains to reach it, the GNR had to make agreements with other, competing, lines, and to run by a rather roundabout route via Knottingley and Methley.

 The Bradford, Wakefield and Leeds Railway had been opened in 1857, and was worked by the Great Northern Railway; this gave the GNR a direct line from Wakefield to Leeds, but the gap from Doncaster to Wakefield remained, necessitating running on the lines of the Lancashire and Yorkshire Railway.

-The GNR had repeatedly submitted Parliamentary Bills seeking authorisation for its own Doncaster to Wakefield line, and these had repeatedly been thrown out; the most recent was in 1861.
-Now in that year a new company was promoted, to be called the West Riding and Grimsby Railway, and in the 1862 Parliamentary session it was authorised, on 7 August 1862.
+The GNR had repeatedly submitted parliamentary bills seeking authorisation for its own Doncaster to Wakefield line, and these had repeatedly been thrown out; the most recent was in 1861.
+Now in that year a new company was promoted, to be called the West Riding and Grimsby Railway, and in the 1862 parliamentary session it was authorised, on 7 August 1862, in the West Riding and Grimsby Railway Act 1862 (25 & 26 Vict. c. ccxi).
 The logic of this apparent reversal of policy was that the line would give West Riding industries access to Grimsby docks, for export of their products.
 The project was sponsored by the South Yorkshire Railway and the Manchester, Sheffield and Lincolnshire Railway, although it was nominally independent.
 The authorised capital was £360,000, and the sponsoring companies guaranteed a dividend of 4 1/2% on the share capital.
 The South Yorkshire Railway was leased by the MS&LR from 1864 and was already under its influence.
 The MS&LR was friendly towards the Great Eastern Railway, which was trying to get access to the Yorkshire coal resources.
 This was a development that the GNR wished to prevent, and the possibility motivated the GNR to hasten the purchase, to keep the rival away.